kumarlabgit/ESL-PSC/README.md

 We have introduced an experimental GUI that wraps all of ESL-PSC's functionality in an easy-to-use wizard-style app:

-* Step-by-step workflow guiding you through:
+Step-by-step workflow guiding you through:
-  1. Input selection – Select files and directories for each required and optional input.
+  1. Input selection – Select files and directories for each required and optional input
   2. Analysis parameters – adjust settings within allowed ranges using controls with helpful tooltips
   3. Command preview – view the exact CLI command that will be executed.
 This can be copied to the clipboard and run from the command line if you prefer.
   4. Run – Execute the analysis and view the terminal output within the GUI.
 When SPS plots are generated, they remain closed by default – use the **Show SPS Plot** button to open them.
 Running the same command directly from the CLI will display the plot automatically.
-* Save/Load buttons to store configuration JSON files and re-load them later.
-* Contextual validation so you cannot progress until required fields are populated.
-* Restore defaults button to reset all parameters to their default values.
+  5. View results – View gene rankings and examine convergent sites in an interactive alignment viewer.

-* You can load the included `demo_config_for_gui.json` to run the C4/C3 demo.
+Save your configuration in a file and re-load it later.
+You can load the included `demo_config_for_gui.json` to run the C4/C3 [demo](#demo).
-* View gene rankings in a sortable table
-* Examine convergent sites in an interactive alignment viewer.

 ![ESL-PSC GUI](./images/ESL-PSC_GUI.png)